 Life in a zoo brings a score of stressors into the lives of captive animals, including artificial light, crowds of visitors, and increased noise levels.
 Stress especially impacts captive birds, and continued exposure to these stressors can negatively affect birds’ reproductive success and overall well-being.
 Staff at the Denver Zoo noticed increased aggression between a male and female pair of great Indian hornbills during the winter of 2016.
 This behavioral shift coincided with Zoo Lights, a holiday event that results in the hornbills’ exhibit remaining open to the public for approximately four extra hours through the entire month of December.
 Additionally, the hornbills are especially sensitive to stress during the winter because it coincides with their breeding season.
 With this study, I plan to develop a behavioral profile of the pair of hornbills during three time periods: prior to Zoo Lights, during Zoo Lights, and after Zoo Lights.
 I will then compare the three time periods in order to examine the effects of the extended operating hours on the hornbills’ behavior.
 My results will provide the Denver Zoo with insights into the hornbills’ behaviors and will support animal-care recommendations to reduce their stress during Zoo Lights.

 © Taylor Readyhough

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Readyhough, Taylor, "MS Environmental Biology Capstone Project" (2018).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 853.